 8. Nail the Collection Call

-Calls work when prepared and empathetic.
+Calls work when you prepare and lead with empathy.

-• Review history before calling.
+- Review the account history before calling.

 Script starter: “I noticed the invoice is overdue—is everything okay?”